spacemeshos/go-spacemesh/docs/tasks.md

 - Fully support coinbase account:
     - when new account is created - if it is only account - set it as coinbase on the running node
     - restore node coinbase account when loading a node from storage
+- NTP client with time-drift detection (SNTP protocol)
+- Move to ed25519 keys but make it work with libp2p (it breaks when doing so IDFromEd25519PublicKey() bad)

 ### Hard Tasks
 - add support for uTp (reliable connection over udp) in lib-p2p - it only supports tcp right now - this is a hard task.
 We might contrib this to lib-p2p.